mikesplore/Uni-Connect/README.md

 `AssignmentCard` is a Composable function that displays the details of a single assignment in a card format.

 ## Parameters
-- `assignment: CourseAssignment`: The assignment entity to be displayed in the card.
+- `assignment: ModuleAssignment`: The assignment entity to be displayed in the card.
 - `context: Context`: The context of the current application, used for styling and resources.

 ## UI Components